mattbrailsford/umbraco-authu/README.md

-# Umbraco.OAuth
+# AuthU
-Umbraco.OAuth is an add-on library to [Umbraco](https://github.com/umbraco/umbraco-cms) providing a simplified OAuth2 endpoint from which you can authenticate Umbraco Members/Users and use it to protect your API controllers.
+AuthU is an add-on library to [Umbraco](https://github.com/umbraco/umbraco-cms) providing a simplified OAuth2 endpoint from which you can authenticate Umbraco Members/Users and use it to protect your API controllers.
 Ideal for developing web/mobile apps.

 ## Installation

 ### Nuget

-    PM> Install-Package Umbraco.OAuth
+    PM> Install-Package Our.Umbraco.AuthU

-There's also a nightly Nuget feed: [`https://www.myget.org/F/umbraco-oauth/api/v2`](https://www.myget.org/F/umbraco-oauth/api/v2)
+There's also a nightly Nuget feed: [`https://www.myget.org/F/umbraco-authu/api/v2`](https://www.myget.org/F/umbraco-authu/api/v2)

 ## Configuration
-Umbraco.OAuth is configured using the `OAuth.ConfigureEndpoint` helper inside an Umbraco `ApplicationEventHandler` like so:
+AuthU is configured using the `OAuth.ConfigureEndpoint` helper inside an Umbraco `ApplicationEventHandler` like so:
 ````csharp
     public class Boostrap : ApplicationEventHandler
     {